SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Related Work

 \section{Related Work}

 \textbf{{Scene Text Recognition}}.
-The recognition of text in natural scene images is one of the most important challenges in computer vision and various methods have been proposed.
-Conventional methods were based on hand-crafted features including sliding window methods \cite{wang-end,wang-word}, connected components \cite{realtime}, strokelet generation \cite{strokelets}, histogram of oriented gradients descriptors \cite{su2014accurate} \etc. The Conditional Random Fields (CRF) based methods \cite{shi2013scene} were also proposed in text recognition.
-Later on, in order to automatically extract features, deep neural network was introduced.
-Bissacco \etal \cite{photoocr} applied a network with five hidden layers for character classification.
-Jaderberg \etal \cite{jaderberg2014deep} combined CRF with CNN for unconstrained recognition.
-Moreover, recurrent neural networks (RNNs) \cite{LSTM,GRU} were introduced and combined with CNN-based methods for better sequential learning \cite{CRNN}.
-The attention mechanism was applied to a stacked RNN on top of the recursive CNN \cite{R2AM} and some revisions on the attention \cite{FAN}.
-Recently, works further advanced the encoder-decoder structure with 2-Dimensional (2-D) ones including 2-D CTC \cite{2DCTC}, 2-D attention \cite{2DATT,lyu20192d} and character-based recogntion before sequence semantic learning \cite{DAN}.
+Text recognition in natural scene images is one of the most important challenges in computer vision and many methods have been proposed.
+Conventional methods were based on hand-crafted features including sliding window methods \cite{SVT,wang-word}, connected components \cite{realtime}, histogram of oriented gradients descriptors \cite{su2014accurate}, and strokelet generation \cite{strokelets} \etc. In recent years, deep neural network was dominating the area.
+As recurrent neural networks (RNNs) \cite{LSTM,GRU} were introduced and combined with CNN-based methods\cite{CRNN}, more sequence-to-sequence models \cite{R2AM,FAN,2DCTC,lyu20192d,DAN} were proposed.
+The attention mechanism was applied to a stacked RNN on top of the recursive CNN \cite{R2AM} and some revisions on the attention \cite{FAN} appeared.
+Recently, works further advanced the encoder-decoder structure with 2-Dimensional(2-D) ones including 2-D CTC \cite{2DCTC}, 2-D attention \cite{2DATT,lyu20192d} and character-based segmentation before semantic learning \cite{DAN,SRN}.
+As modern techniques are powerful to deal with regular texts in scenes, irregular text recognition is still posing a challenging task.
+Existing methods include decoder on 2-D featuremaps \cite{2DATT,2DCTC,DAN,SRN}, character-level supervision and guidance \cite{YangX}, generator-based network \cite{Synth}, and rectifications \cite{RARE,ASTER,MORAN,ESIR,ScRN}.